frolma/frutils/README.md

 ### Frutils assortment is as follows:

-- [Objects](#objects) - Methods à la SQL Server's COALESCE or ORACLE's NVL and other ISNULL functions, in a convenient, concise and static "pack" for Java with lazy extensions.
+- [Objects](#objects) - methods à la SQL Server's COALESCE or ORACLE's NVL and other ISNULL functions, in a convenient, concise and static "pack" for Java with lazy extensions.
 - [Functions](#functions) - no-op lambdas, wrappers for non-checked exception and more
 - [BigDecimals](#bigdecimals) - checks, comparisons and so on